 It is the responsibility of the parish which you and your family are registered members and regularly attend Mass to provide your children with the preparations necessary to receive the sacraments.
 If your family is registered at another parish, please consult your parish for sacramental preparations for your children.

-For students who are registered members of St. Patrick Catholic Church in Portland, preparations for the reception of the sacraments occurs outside of the school day with all those parishioners who are seeking the reception of the sacraments through the "Signs of Grace" and "Chosen" programs:
+For students who are registered members of St. Patrick Catholic Church in Portland, preparations for the reception of the sacraments occurs outside of the school day with all those parishioners who are socking the reception of the sacraments occurs outside of the school day with all those parishioners who are seeking the reception of the sacraments through the "Signs of Grace" and "Chosen" programs: